 The Ascents Calm No. 34 formula, used in concert with our diffuser, is the product of extensive research* and features essential oils which have been shown to help reduce anxiety and discomfort for patients undergoing chronic hemodialysis treatment within dialysis centers.

-Ascents clinical aromatherapy is the only hands-off, research-backed way to relieve dialysis patients’ anxiety* in a clinical setting while mitigating malodors.
+Ascents clinical aromatherapy is the only hands-off, evidence-based way to relieve dialysis patients’ anxiety* in a clinical setting while mitigating malodors.

 Ascents® diffusers utilize our proprietary Ascents Gel technology, formulated to provide at least 30 days of aromatherapeutic benefits even at the highest levels of diffuser output.